GauravPandeyLab/ensemble_integration/README.md

 We first generate the local feature ranks (LFR) by the following:

-	python train_base.py --path [path] --rank True
+	python train_base.py --path [path] --rank True --writeModel True

 This step will generate a new folder `feature_rank` under the data path, which contains a dataset merged with a pseudo test set only for interpretation purposes.

-From the `analysis/performance.csv` generated before (`rank=False`), we may determine the performance of the ensembles by the Nested-CV setup.
+From the `analysis/performance.csv` generated before (`--rank=False`), we may determine the performance of the ensembles by the Nested-CV setup.
 We suggest using the best-performing ensemble for EI, eg `LR.S`, `CES` etc. So we may run generate the local model rank (LMR) by the following:

-	python ensemble.py --path [path] --ens_for_rank [ensemble_algorithm] --rank True
+	python ensemble.py --path [path] --ens_for_rank [ensemble_algorithm] --rank True --writeModel True

 After these two steps for calculating LFR and LMR, we may run the ensemble feature ranking by the following: